near/sdk-docs/docs/testing/integration-tests.md

    └── integration-tests.rs     ⟵ integration test file
 ```

-A sample configuration for theis project's `Cargo.toml` is shown below:
+A sample configuration for this project's `Cargo.toml` is shown below:

 ```toml
 [package]